Masque at the baptism of Prince Henry: Sugar banquet in the palace

 James and Anne and the ambassadors went into a room in the Palace, hung with recently repaired tapestry, where there was another sugar banquet.
 Sugar confections and sculptures were made for the court by Jacques de Bousie, a Flemish specialist.
-Bousie and Jeremy Bowie were paid £220 Scots for glasses to serve the desserts.
+Bousie and Jerome Bowie were paid £220 Scots for glasses to serve the desserts.
 Meanwhile, the Great Hall was cleared for revels, which Fowler did not describe further.
 The event ended at 3 o'clock in the morning.
 Over the next few days James gave gifts to the ambassadors.